-This past Friday Lionsgate Films released its latest horror offering, the haunted house film Winchester, based upon the real Winchester Mystery House in San Jose, California.
-The film tells the supposedly true tale of Sarah Winchester, widow and heir to the Winchester gun manufacturer, who believed she was haunted by the spirits of all those unfortunate souls killed by the very guns manufactured by her late husband.
-She built the mansion – a dizzying and illogical array of never-ending rooms and hallways – over decades to imprison these spirits.
-Sadly the most ominous thing about Winchester is the universally scathing nature of reviews on Rotten Tomatoes, a disappointment given the casting of Helen Mirren.
+Today, Lionsgate Films is releasing the haunted house film Winchester, to streaming platforms.
+Based on the real Winchester Mystery House in San Jose, California, Winchester tells the supposedly true tale of Sarah Winchester, widow and heir to the Winchester gun manufacturer.
+She believed that she was haunted by the spirits of all those unfortunate souls killed by the guns manufactured by her late husband.
+To imprison these spirits, she built the mansion – a dizzying and illogical array of never-ending rooms and hallways.
+Sadly, Winchester was a box office and critical failure despite the casting of Helen Mirren.

 5- The House on Haunted Hill (1959)